neso613/Korean_TTS_TFLite/models/readme.md

-### This repo works with Text-To-Speech Models which splits into two sub-modules.i.e.
-Spectrogram Generator and Vocoder Models.
-### End-to-End TTS is the future work.
+#### This repo works with Text-To-Speech Models which splits into two sub-modules.i.e.
+Spectrogram Generator and Vocoder Models.End-to-End TTS is the future work.

 ### TFLite TTS Models